networkandcode/networkandcode.github.io/_posts/kubernetes/access-control/2020-02-25-add-a-kubectl-user-with-token.md

 ---
-title: kubernetes > add a kubectl user with token
+title: "kubernetes > add a kubectl user with token"
-categories: kubernetes
+categories: "kubernetes"
 ---

 We are going to see how to add an extra kubectl user.